Introduction to Physics I

 LS Laboratory Science

 A calculus-based survey of Physics.
 This first semester covers topics in mechanics, heat and thermodynamics, and wave motion.
-The course stresses ideas–the unifying principles and characteristic models of physics.
-Labs develop the crucial ability to elicit understanding of the physical world.
+The course stresses ideas--the unifying principles and characteristic models of physics.
+The lab develops the crucial ability to elicit understanding of the physical world.
 Corequisite: MATH 141.
-This course has two Lab options, see below.

 Professor: